GallowayLabMIT/protocols/docs/training/onboarding/startup_checklist.rst

          :align: center

 6. Install the packages you need.
-For data analysis projects, this is likely ``pip install numpy pandas scipy matplotlib seaborn ipykernel nb-clean rushd``
+For data analysis projects, this is likely ``pip install ipykernel matplotlib nb-clean numpy pandas rushd scipy seaborn``

    These packages are useful for computing with arrays and statistics (``numpy``, ``pandas``, ``scipy``);
    plotting (``matplotlib``, ``seaborn``); and running Jupyter notebooks (``ipykernel``, ``nb-clean``),